 The appreciation of art is a subjective thing.
 They say ‘beauty is in the eye of the beholder’ but what do you find aesthetically attractive?
 One might judge a Lamborghini to be beautiful because of its curved lines and partly because it is desirable as a status symbol, or we might judge it to be repulsive because it signifies for us over-consumption and offends our political or moral values.
 There is no pleasing everybody and visual designers cannot escape subjectivity in the spectator.

 What one person sees, as sublime in a painting, another does not.
-I suspect the awareness of anything spiritual is less likely to be appreciated by me when I am focused on worldly matters and my own self-interest.
+I suspect I won’t see much of anything spiritual in art when I am focused on worldly matters and my own self-interest.
 Is there not mystery in the perceptual process of the spectator as well as in the creative process of the artist?

 Copyright 2016 Stephen Russell-Lacy